victor-gil-sepulveda/pyRMSD/README.md

 ==================
 - Yutong Zhao for its cuda rmsd code (unreleased yet).
 One can get the compiled objets from his blog (http://proteneer.com/blog/) .

-- Manuel Rivero, Ryoji Takahasi and Israel Cabeza de Vaca for the serial rmsd code (part of PELE++ project).
+- Manuel Rivero, Ryoji Takahasi and Israel Cabeza de Vaca for the initial code for the serial rmsd code (part of PELE++ project).

 - Helper functions where extracted from http://www.scipy.org/Cookbook/C_Extensions/NumPy_arrays, by Lou Pecora if I'm not wrong.